Uniform honeycombs in hyperbolic space: Other non-Wythoffians

 Another non-Wythoffian was discovered in 2021.
 It has as vertex figure a snub cube with 8 vertices removed and contains two octahedra and eight snub cubes at each vertex.
 Subsequently Krieger found a non-Wythoffian with a snub cube as the vertex figure, containing 32 tetrahedra and 6 octahedra at each vertex, and that the truncated and rectified versions of this honeycomb are still uniform.
 In 2022, Richard Klitzing generalised this construction to use any snub as vertex figure: the result is compact for p=4 or 5 (with a snub cube or snub dodecahedral vertex figure respectively), paracompact for p=6 (with a snub trihexagonal tiling as the vertex figure), and hypercompact for p>6.
 Again, the truncated and rectified versions of these honeycombs are still uniform.
 The cases p=3 and p=2 are spherical (they are the regular 600-cell and 16-cell, respectively).

 There are also other forms based on parallelepiped domains.
 Two known forms generalise the cubic-octahedral honeycomb, having distorted small rhombicuboctahedral vertex figures.
 One form has small rhombicuboctahedra, cuboctahedra, and cubes; another has small rhombicosidodecahedra, icosidodecahedra, and cubes.
 (The version with tetrahedral-symmetry polyhedra is the cubic-octahedral honeycomb, using cuboctahedra, octahedra, and cubes).

+In 2025 another non-Wythoffian was discovered, whose vertex figure is the central section of the rectified 600-cell (oriented to have an icosahedral cell on the top).
+Its cells are tetrahedra, icosidodecahedra, and pentagonal prisms.

+Nonconvex cases

+There are no regular nonconvex compact uniform honeycombs in hyperbolic space: all forms with a regular star polyhedron as cell, vertex figure or both end up being spherical.
+But this does not exclude uniform nonconvex compact uniform honeycombs.
+One known example arises from taking the icosahedral honeycomb and replacing each icosahedron by an inscribed great dodecahedron, whose pentagonal faces are connected by dodecahedra.
+This honeycomb has as its vertex figure a uniform small ditrigonal icosidodecahedron.
+Having a uniform vertex figure, it can furthermore be truncated, producing a uniform honeycomb with truncated dodecahedra, truncated great dodecahedra, and small ditrigonal icosidodecahedra; or rectified, producing a uniform honeycomb with icosidodecahedra, dodecadodecahedra, and small ditrigonal icosidodecahedra.

+It is also possible to start with the truncated icosahedral honeycomb, which has dodecahedra and truncated icosahedra, and replace the dodecahedra with small ditrigonal icosidodecahedra having the same vertices and the truncated icosahedra with small snub icosicosidodecahedra with the same vertices.
+The cells can then be connected by tetrahedra, and the result slightly distorted to return to uniformity.
+Something similar can be done with the cantellated order-5 dodecahedral honeycomb, which has small rhombicosidodecahedra, pentagonal prisms, and icosidodecahedra: the small rhombicosidodecahedra are replaced by small icosicosidodecahedra, the gaps filled by truncated icosahedra, and uniformity recovered by reverting to all unit edge lengths.